jhumelsine/jhumelsine.github.io/_posts/2025-12-15-prototype.md

 ```

 ## Review
 This implementation is close to how I resolved class names with my [Parser](#interpreter-grammar-and-Parser-revisited).
 When we added a new functional class, we added a static blocked registration.
 It was in C++, so registration happened automatically at start up.
-When the parser encountered an identifier for the class, the Prototype Repository would find the registered breeder and return a copy of it.
+When the parser encountered an identifier for the class, the Prototype Registry would find the registered breeder and return a copy of it.

 # Prototype Use Case
 The next blog will feature a Prototype Use Case (TBD).